lphansen/ClimateUncertaintySpillover/docs/sec2/sec2_UncertainClimateDynamics.rst

    :cite:t:`Pierrehumbert:2014` who discusses the approximate offsetting impacts of nonlinearity in temperature and climate dynamics.

+Next section:

+`Section 3: Stochastic damage <sec3_StochasticDamage.ipynb>`__

-.. [#fn1] See equation (5) of  :cite:t:`Joosetal:2013` and  equations (1)-(3) of  :cite:t:`Pierrehumbert:2014`.   :cite:author:`Pierrehumbert:2014` puts the change in radiative forcing equal to a constant times the logarithm of the ratio of atmospheric :math:`CO_2` at date :math:`t` to atmospheric :math:`CO_2` at baseline date zero.
-His  Figures 1 and 2 illustrate how an approximation of the Earth System dynamics by three exponentials plus a constant tracks a radiative forcing induced by a pulse into the atmosphere at a baseline date from the atmosphere works quite well with half lives of approximately six, sixty five, and four hundred and fifty years.
+.. [#fn1] `See equation (5) of :cite:t:`Joosetal:2013` and  equations (1)-(3) of :cite:t:`Pierrehumbert:2014`.   :cite:t:`Pierrehumbert:2014` puts the change in radiative forcing equal to a constant times the logarithm of the ratio of atmospheric :math:`CO_2` at date :math:`t` to atmospheric :math:`CO_2`` at baseline date zero.
+His  Figures 1 and 2 illustrate how an approximation of the Earth System dynamics by three exponentials plus a constant tracks a radiative forcing induced by a pulse into the atmosphere at a baseline date from the atmosphere works quite well with half lives of approximately six, sixty five, and four hundred and fifty years.`

-.. [#fn2] In independent work, :cite:t:`DietzVenmans:2019` and  :cite:t:`BarnettBrockHansen:2020` have used such simplified approximations within an explicit economic optimization framework.
+.. [#fn2] `In independent work, :cite:t:`DietzVenmans:2019` and :cite:t:`BarnettBrockHansen:2020` have used such simplified approximations within an explicit economic optimization framework.
 The former contribution includes the initial rapid upswing in the impulse response functions.
-The latter contribution  abstracts from this.   :cite:author:`BarnettBrockHansen:2020` instead explore ways to confront uncertainty, broadly-conceived, while using the Matthews approximation.
+The latter contribution  abstracts from this.   :cite:author:`BarnettBrockHansen:2020` instead explore ways to confront uncertainty, broadly-conceived, while using the Matthews approximation.`